Setup

 三省堂 8th Ed

-My favorite J-J dictionary, especially for beginners.
+My all-time favorite J-J dictionary, especially for beginners.
 It has pretty good definitions that aren't too long.

 デジタル大辞泉